 A final report summarizing data from the 2019 Micro-transit Pilot Study to evaluate Ride Bend is available for download.
 The data collected will be provided to Cascades East Transit to help inform planning for future services.

-Ride Bend offers on-demand, app-driven transit service to the public.
-The free service will be available daily through Labor Day.
-Rides can be requested via a mobile app.
+Ride Bend offers free on-demand, app-driven transit service to the public weekdays from 7 a.m. to 6 p.m.
+Rides can be requested via the Ride Bend mobile app.
 Or, passengers without access to a smartphone can call 1-866-921-8924 to request a ride.

 Hours of Operation

 Request a ride to work, school, or to run errands this winter.
 The service boundary includes OSU-Cascades, Central Oregon Community College, downtown Bend, the Old Mill District, and everything in between.

 Ride early (service starts at 7 a.m.) and often (service offered every weekday).
 This service is part of a pilot study and will help Cascades East Transit and the City of Bend determine whether there is need for public transit services in this area of Bend.